usnistgov/nist-mud/test/unittest/mud-dhcp-test/README.md

 * Sign the mudfile:
 * Verify the signature.

-Start the mud profile web server on the Controller host as follows:
+Start the mud profile web server on the *Controller* host (i.e. host where you have opendaylight running) as follows:

-    sudo python mudfile-server.py
+    sudo -E python mudfile-server.py

 Test to see if your configuration is working (this should succeed):